Garrett Eckbo

-Youth
+Early life

-He was born in Cooperstown, New York, to Axel Eckbo, a businessman, and Theodora Munn Eckbo.
+Garrett Eckbo was born in Cooperstown, New York, to Axel Eckbo, a businessman, and Theodora Munn Eckbo.
 In 1912, the family moved to Chicago, Illinois.
 After Eckbo's parents divorced, he and his mother relocated to Alameda, California, where they struggled financially while he grew up.
 After Eckbo graduated from high school in 1929, he felt a lack of ambition and direction and went to stay with a wealthy paternal uncle, Eivind Eckbo, in Norway.
 It was during his stay in Norway that he began to focus on his future.
 Once he returned to the U.S., he worked for several years at various jobs saving money so that he could attend college.

 Education

 After attending Marin Junior College for a year, he enrolled at the University of California, Berkeley where he majored in landscape architecture.

 While Eckbo was at Berkeley he was influenced by two of the programs faculty members, H. Leland Vaughan and Thomas Church, who inspired him to move beyond the formalized beaux-arts style that was popular at the time.
 The Beaux Arts-movement is defined as being carefully planned, richly decorated and being influenced by classical art and architecture.
 Eckbo graduated with a B.S. in landscape architecture in 1935 and subsequently worked at Armstrong Nurseries in Ontario near Los Angeles where he designed about a hundred gardens in less than a year.
 After working at the Nurseries, he was restless to expand his creative horizons and entered Harvard University's Graduate School of Design by way of a scholarship competition, which he won.

 Beginning his studies at Harvard, Eckbo found that the curriculum followed the Beaux-Arts method and was similar to the one at Berkeley but more rigidly entrenched.
 Eckbo, along with fellow students Dan Kiley and James Rose resisted and began to "explore science, architecture, and art as sources for a modern landscape design."
 Eckbo began to take architecture classes with the former Bauhaus director Walter Gropius, who was then head of the architecture department while continuing to take classes in the landscape architecture department.
 Gropius and Marcel Breuer introduced Eckbo to the idea of the social role in architecture, the link between society and spatial design.

 Eckbo was also influenced by the works of several abstract painters, including Wassily Kandinsky, László Moholy-Nagy and Kasimir Malevich.
 Eckbo would convey a sense of movement in his designs by the layering and massing of plants as inspired by the artists' paintings.